forbearing/restic/README.md

 ## Intruduction

-A wrapper for the backup tools restc
+A wrapper for the backup tools restic.

 ## Installation

-` go get github.com/forbearing/restic@v1.2.0`
+` go get github.com/forbearing/restic@v1.3.0`

 ## How to use this lib